Necitero/dotfiles/README.md

 # 📁 Dotfiles

-Private configuration files with interactive import selection.
+Personal configuration files with interactive import selection for Linux and macOS.

 ## ⚙️ Prerequisites